 - For the salads, ask your toddler to scatter the seeds onto some compost in a container, sprinkle with a little more compost, water lightly, and wait for germination.

 - To grow herbs, buy herb seedlings and pot them in 10cm-wide containers (or spaced 10cm apart in your beds – your toddler will love digging you a little hole), and give them plenty of light.
 Only water when the top of the soil feels dry.
 Pick and use your herbs regularly to keep them bushy and compact.

 Tempt some wild birds to your garden or terrace with a homemade bird feeder:

-If your toddler is dextrous enough (probably nearer to age three) set her the challenge of carefully threading fruit and nuts onto some string or garden twine using a blunt needle with a large eye (and plenty of supervision!) then tie the pieces together to create a chain – great knotting practice for your little one!
+If your toddler is dextrous enough (probably nearer to age three) set them the challenge of carefully threading fruit and nuts onto some string or garden twine using a blunt needle with a large eye (and plenty of supervision!), then tie the pieces together to create a chain – great knotting practice for your little one!
 Use sultanas, apricots, raisins, apple rings (dried or fresh), and so on.

-Hang individual chains onto a piece of raffia (or string) raised above ground level, out of the cat’s reach, and wait for the birds to come flocking.
+Hang individual chains onto a piece of raffia or string raised above ground level, out of the cat’s reach, and wait for the birds to come flocking.